 - Have the time to commit (approximately 10-15 hours monthly, for a minimum of 18 months)

-- Complete an application and provide five references
+- Complete an application and provide three references

 - Provide a copy of a valid drivers license and current auto insurance